ibm-verify/ivig-declarative-deployment/README.md

 - Ability to deploy any Fixpack or Interim Fix version right away, without installing 11.0.0.0 and then sequentially updating to each FixPack or Interim Fix

 ### Out of Scope
-- deployment of data tier (expected to be present as prerequisite)
+- ~deployment of data tier (expected to be present as prerequisite)~(chart 2.2.1 enables optional deployment of DB and LDAP intended for non-production use)
 - configuration of External User Registry
 - configuration of the analytics module
 - issuing x509 certificates (expected to be present as prerequisite)